 Since this isn’t a common policy, you might want to seek out a company that specializes in dog walking insurance.

-Whether your goal is to pay the bills or to make a little extra spending cash, today’s inflation could make side hustles appealing for many.
-However, it’s essential to consider your risk exposure when starting a new business (no matter how small).
+Whether your goal is to pay the bills or to make a little extra spending cash, today’s high cost of living makes side hustles appealing to many.
+However, meeting with a licensed insurance agent is wise to see if your side hustle necessitates insurance.
 Every hustle is different and has unique coverage needs.
-For this reason, it’s probably best to meet with your agent to discuss your options.
-If your current company doesn’t offer the type of coverage that makes the most sense for your hustle, you might need to contact a commercial agency or an insurance broker.
-After all, starting a side hustle is an investment in yourself — why not protect that investment through a tailored policy?
+If your current insurer doesn’t offer the type of coverage that makes the most sense for your hustle, you might need to contact a commercial agency or an insurance broker.
+After all, starting a side hustle is an investment in yourself — why not protect that investment with a tailored policy?
 Although you’ll have to work your premium into your operating expenses, it could be well worth the cost.